 Classroom observations can be difficult, but at least a good quality form will make it easier.
 When taking ABC data, the idea is that we are trying to figure out the function of the behaviors.
 Typically the best ABC data is taken when we are in the moment, but sometimes we can take this data after the fact.
 For the best results, record the data as you see it.
 I typically watch and write down the behavior first, then depending on the consequence's speed I will jot down that or perhaps quickly note the antecedent (trigger) first.
 Keep in mind that behaviors can chain.
 Some consequences (or the absence of those consequences when they are withdrawn such as teacher or peer attention changing to another student) can be the antecedent to the next behavior.

-1) Don't just record undesirable behaviors.
-If the student is working or not engaging in the undesirable behaviors, what are the ABCs for those as well?
+1) Don't just record behaviors of note (a.k.a., undesirable behaviors).
+If the student is working or not engaging in the behaviors of note, what are the ABCs for those as well?

 2) When taking observation data it is best to be unnoticed by the student, or if you are noticed take data a couple times before or be present in the room frequently with a data sheet close by so she/he is used to you being there.
 This will help in preventing the student from changing their behavior in your presence.